matwerber1/aws-alexa-smart-home-demo/README.md

 # aws-alexa-smart-home-demo

+## Work in process

+Most of the project is done.... but there are still gaps in documentation and instructions.
+Please bear with me as I clean this up.

 ## Overview
 This project shows you how to build an Amazon Alexa skill to control a thermostat using the [Alexa Smart Home API](https://developer.amazon.com/docs/smarthome/understand-the-smart-home-skill-api.html).